 The Migrate for Anthos solution spans four operational tiers:

-migctl) for Linux workloads, and a migration script for Windows workloads (private beta) -- these are the main interfaces by which migration is configured and operated.
+migctl) for Linux and Windows (Beta) workloads, and the Google Cloud Console UI for Linux workloads, are the main interfaces by which migration is configured and operated.
 These include:

 - Installing/uninstalling Migrate for Anthos on a processing cluster, and validating the deployment.